-The contribution cap is the limit on how much you can add to your super each financial year.
-The cap amount depends on your age, balance and what types of contributions are made; after-tax or before-tax.
+The contribution caps are the limits on how much you can add to your super each financial year.
+The cap amount depends on your age, balance and what types of contributions are made, after-tax or before-tax.

 There are some additional rules which can give you some extra flexibility, depending on your age, balance and working situation.

 The below information describes the contributions caps and tax rates for the 2023/24 financial year.

 Your Total Superannuation Balance, as defined by the Australian Tax Office, is generally the total amount you have across all superannuation accounts, including pension accounts, other super funds and SMSFs.
 This is reduced by the sum of any personal injury or structured settlement amounts paid to your super.

 • equal to or over the general Transfer Balance Cap ($1.9 million from 2023/24) at the end of 30 June of the previous financial year, you will not be able to make any further non-concessional contributions in the financial year (without exceeding your non-concessional contributions cap); or

 • less than the general Transfer Balance Cap at the end of 30 June of the previous financial year, you may make after-tax contributions but your Total Superannuation Balance will determine how much you can contribute.